New product development: Other techniques

-NPD in turbulent times
+Use in turbulent times

 In difficult economic times, it is even more important for companies to focus on innovation and new product development.
 Oftentimes, such situations result in a short-sighted focus on cost-cutting and a reduction in spending on new products.
 However, companies that are able to innovate and create new products will be better positioned for the future.

 Although counter-intuitive, tough times may even call for a greater emphasis on new product development.
 This is because companies need to find ways to meet the changing needs and tastes of their customers.
 Innovation can help a company become more competitive and better positioned for the future.
-In difficult economic times, it is even more important for companies to focus on innovation and new product development.
+By using a variety of methods, such as virtual product development and 24-hour development cycles, companies can reduce the cost of new product development and improve their chances of success.